 Rural Idyll

-With a scented candle, you may see near your eyes and consider you’re somewhere else – a wooded pine area, a rose lawn.
+With a scented candle, you may see near your eyes and consider you’re somewhere else—a wooded pine area or a rose lawn.
 Editions de Parfums Frédéric Malle has long gone one better, with the heady scent of a ‘Country Home.’ £60, fredericmalle.Co.Uk

 Bare requirements

 Lush has opened its first ‘bare’ shop in the UK, a packaging-unfastened store in Manchester.
-Expect strong shampoo bars and tub melts with new improvements in plastic-free skincare in addition to ‘bottles’ of bathing gel, which lather on touch with water.
+Expect strong shampoo bars and tub melts with new improvements in plastic-free skincare, as well as ‘bottles’ of bathing gel that lather when touched with water.

 Spill the Milk

-Milk, the bestselling vegan, cruelty-loose, inclusive make-up brand that has been making waves inside the US is coming to the United Kingdom and launches at the website CultBeauty day after today.
+Milk, the bestselling vegan, cruelty-loose, inclusive make-up brand that has been making waves inside the US, is coming to the United Kingdom and launching on the website CultBeauty the day after today.
 Start with its Kush excessive-quantity mascara, blur stick primer, and blur liquid matte basis.

 Something you must realize…

 … about a choice we made.
-Our journalism now reaches document numbers worldwide, and more than 1,000,000 human beings have supported our reporting.
-We retain to stand economic challenges but, not like many information companies; we haven’t put up a paywall.
+Our journalism reaches document numbers worldwide, and more than 1,000,000 people have supported our reporting.
+We remain to stand against economic challenges, but unlike many information companies, we haven’t put up a paywall.
 We want our journalism to stay reachable to all, regardless of where they live or what they can manage to pay for.

-This is The Guardian’s version for open, independent journalism: unfastened for folks who can’t find the money for it, supported through people who can.
+This is The Guardian’s version of open, independent journalism: unfastened for folks who can’t find the money for it, supported through people who can.
 Readers’ aid powers our work, safeguarding our vital editorial independence.
-This manner the obligation of independent defensive journalism is shared, permitting us all to experience empowered to result in actual trade inside the international.
-Your guide gives Guardian newshounds the time, space, and freedom to record with tenacity and rigor, to shed mild where others won’t.
+In this manner, the obligation of independent defensive journalism is shared, permitting us all to experience empowerment to result in actual trade inside the international.
+Your guide gives Guardian newshounds the time, space, and freedom to record with tenacity and rigor, to shed light where others won’t.
 It encourages us to mission authority and questions the popularity quo.
-And by using maintaining all of our journalism lose and open to all, we can foster inclusivity, diversity, make the area for debate, encourage conversation – so more humans have access to correct facts with integrity at its coronary heart.
+By maintaining our journalism loose and open to all, we can foster inclusivity and diversity, make the area for debate, and encourage conversation.
+So more humans have access to correct facts with integrity at its coronary heart.

 Guardian journalism is rooted in facts with a modern angle on the sector.
 We are editorially unbiased, which means we set our very own agenda.
 Our journalism is unfastened from industrial bias and now not inspired by billionaire owners, politicians, or shareholders.
 No one steers our opinion.
-At a time when there are so few sources of information, you may truly accept as true with, that is important because it permits us to give a voice to those less heard, venture the powerful and keep them to account.
-Your guide way we can hold investigating and exploring the essential troubles of our time.
+At a time when there are so few sources of information you may truly accept as true, that is important because it permits us to give a voice to those less heard, venture the powerful, and keep them to account.
+You guide us in continuing to investigate the potential troubles of our time.